 11:30 am– The bus reaches the border in Paoy Paet on the Cambodia side and are given a cheap lunch of chicken fried rice from 7-Eleven, included in our ticket.
 We quickly hand over the second part of our Cambodia e-visas to the authorities for our exit and enter the Thai side.

 12:00-2:00 pm– We start the long wait on the Thai side of the border at Aranyaprathet District.
 While we had a 30-minute wait on the way there, it was over double the wait on the way back.
-A number of people tried to cut in line or were sent to a different desk.
+Several people tried to cut in line or were sent to a different desk.
 A group in front of us animatedly spoke in Spanish, so it seemed something was wrong.
 Once we reached the front, all went well and we received our stamps.

 2:15 pm– After drinking a much-needed Coke and getting Sammi an iced coffee, we re-boarded the bus, which was waiting for us on the other side.
 But we had only just begun to wait.
 A girl who had been on our bus was held up because she had dual passports and had one stamped in and the other stamped out.

-The Thais wouldn’t let her in since she had been stamped out of Cambodia on an Uruguayan passport and was now coming in on an Italian passport.
+The Thais wouldn’t let her in since she had been stamped out of Cambodia on a Uruguayan passport and was now coming in on an Italian passport.
 She’s been told she must go back to Vietnam, where she was last stamped on her Uruguayan passport, before coming back to Thailand.

 4:00 pm– We finally leave Aranyaprathet, minus the Uruguayan girl and her boyfriend, who stayed behind with her.
 Her friends, who were sitting in the back of the bus, are frantically dialing back home on their phones to explain the situation to her family.

 9:00 pm– After much dull scenery and standard traffic, we arrive in Bangkok.
 The driver wouldn’t drop us off at the Chatuchak Park MRT Station, only the central bus station, despite letting off other passengers earlier.
-We get off at Mo Chit Bus Terminal, hop on a local bus, get off at Mo Chit MRT Station and travel by local train to Siam Square.
+We get off at Mo Chit Bus Terminal, hop on a local bus, get off at Mo Chit MRT Station, and travel by local train to Siam Square.

 9:30 pm– We check into our guesthouse for the night, but the lady at the desk can’t find our Hotels.com booking, despite it being on my phone.
 I showed it to her but she kept looking at me helplessly.
 I’m not sure if she ever really found it, but after 20 minutes she finally gave us a key.